Gilstroem/zurich/README.md

 ); // null
 ```

+## Performance notes

+See the `perf`-folder to see why certain decisions have been made.

+- See the [distance-currying](/perf/distance-currying/README.md)-folder for an explanation of why `distance` is not curry-capable.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.